abhijit945/abhijit945.github.io/README.md

 - [ ] Add shadow to avatar
 - [ ] Reduce the size for selection in tabs
 - [ ] Add cards for all contents
+- [ ] For smaller screen reduce the contacts to small avatars